Withdrawal From Classes

 A student is considered withdrawn if the student does not complete all of the days in the payment period that the student was scheduled to complete.
 If a student withdraws from a course in a later module while still attending a current module, the student is not considered as withdrawn based on not attending the later module.
 However, a recalculation of aid based on the change in enrollment status may be required.

 If a student provides written notice to the Financial Aid Office at the time of withdrawal from a current module that s/he plans to attend a later module in the same payment period, s/he is not considered a withdrawal.
 If the student does not provide that written confirmation, the R2T4 recalculation of aid will be done.
-However, if the student does return in a later module in the same payment period, regardless of whether prior written confirmation was received, the R2T4 process will be reversed and the student will be awarded the funds that s/he is eligible to receive at the time of return.
+However, if the student does return in a later module in the same payment period, regardless of whether prior written confirmation was received, the R2T4 process may be reversed and the student will be awarded the funds that s/he is eligible to receive at the time of return.
+Student must notify the Financial Aid Office in writing and provide proof of class participation for consideration of R2T4 reversal.

 Determination of Withdrawal Date (Official Withdrawal)